tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

   pre-computing valid CertificateVerify messages.

 extensions:
-: A set of extensions describing the parameters of the certificate being requested.
+: A vector of extensions describing the parameters of the certificate being requested.
 The "signature_algorithms" extension MUST be specified, and other extensions may optionally be included if defined for this message.